What to do in Suffolk and beyond this weekend

 - Credit: Archant

-From wrestling and musical theatre to children’s craft sessions and wildlife activities there’s plenty to do this weekend.
+From children’s activities and Mother’s Day treats to world music and board games there’s plenty to do this weekend.
 For more ideas, check out our packed Event guide every Friday and our entertainment writer @WhatsonWayne on Twitter.

 You may also want to watch: